 Step 3b: Damages and Shortages

 If goods are found to be unacceptable for any reason or if a department wishes to return merchandise, contact the Purchasing department immediately.
 Arrangements will be made for the goods to be picked up and returned to the vendor.
-This process is begun by filling out a Change Order, which should be completed with the assistance of a Purchasing employee.

 Step 3c: Partial Shipments